Daniel Rosolio: Biography

 Born in Tel Aviv during the Mandate era, Rosolio attended the Shalva high school.
 He was certified as a teacher at the Kibbutz seminary, and was later awarded an MA and PhD in political science from Tel Aviv University.

-He was a member of the HaMahnot HaOlim movement, and served as its secretary between 1946 and 1947.
+He was a member of the HaMahanot HaOlim movement, and served as its secretary between 1946 and 1947.
 In 1947 he joined kibbutz Beit HaArava, and served in the Israel Defense Forces as part of the Beit HaArava group in Sedom.
 When the kibbutz was evacuated during the 1948 Arab-Israeli War, he moved to the north of Israel and was amongst the founders of kibbutz Kabri and lived there until his death.
 From 1952 until 1957 he worked as a teacher in the kibbutz's school.
 In 1958 he became co-ordinator of the Hashomer Hatzair section of the Kibbutz HaMeuhad movement, a post he held until 1961.
 From 1962 until 1965 he taught in Kabri's high school, before serving as the kibbutz's secretary from 1965 until 1966.
 Between 1967 and 1969 he worked as an assistant to Yisrael Galili, a government minister.